 - They bring the impact of donations to life by including images and details of what users’ money goes towards under their ‘Give’ CTA, from a new Riso printer for their production lab to scholarships and field trips.

-- The University of Western Washington Department of Design’s conversational and friendly tone of voice hooks users in and makes you want to read every last word of their content.
+- The University of Western Washington Department of Design’s conversational and friendly tone of voice hooks users in and makes them want to read every last word of their content.

-Why University of Pittsburgh at Bradford‘s web design stands out
+Why the University of Pittsburgh at Bradford’s web design caught our eye:

-- Another award-winning website this year, and deservedly so, the University of Pittsburgh at Bradford’s engaging homepage hero includes a powerful student quote and message of ‘all are welcome here’.
+- Another award-winning website, and deservedly so, the University of Pittsburgh at Bradford’s engaging homepage hero includes a powerful student quote and message of ‘all are welcome here.’

 - Their ‘Virtually Visit’ page shows how they are adapting as a result of current events to meet their user’s needs.